e-mit/aws-api-website/README.md

 All resources are deployed in a single CloudFormation stack, which can be created or deleted via single commands.

+Optional features:
-Optionally, a custom domain name can be configured as the gateway URL.
+- Configure a custom domain name for the gateway URL.
+- Connect to an existing lambda to implement the API, rather than create a new one.

 ## Static Website